Universal twist in Equivariant K-theory for proper and discrete actions: Introduction

+The first author was partially supported by the SFB 878 `Groups, Geometry and Actions", and by the Leibniz prize of Prof. Dr. Wolfgang L\"uck.
 The fourth author acknowledges and thanks the financial support of the Alexander Von Humboldt Foundation.
 Part of this work was carried out while the fourth author held a ``Humboldt Research Fellowship for experienced researchers".